aws-amplify/aws-sdk-ios/README.md

 You should use ONE and only one of these ways to import the AWS Mobile SDK.
 Importing the SDK in multiple ways loads duplicate copies of the SDK into the project and causes compiler/linker errors.

-> Note: If you are using XCFramework using Carthage or Dynamic Frameworks, `AWSMobileClient` is named as `AWSMobileClientXCF`.
-Import `AWSMobileClient` as this:
+> Note: If you are using XCFrameworks (i.e., either Carthage or Dynamic Frameworks), the module `AWSMobileClient` is named as `AWSMobileClientXCF` to work around a [Swift issue](https://bugs.swift.org/browse/SR-11704).
+To use `AWSMobileClient`, import it as:

         import AWSMobileClientXCF